Foreign Bodies

 How are foreign bodies typically removed?

-Through surgical procedure, endoscopy, or other medical interventions.
+Depending on location and type, through surgical procedures, endoscopy, or other medical interventions.

 If you have any feedback, please get in touch.